Nonprofit Campaigns: An Ultimate Guide and 4+ Examples

 What We Love About This Campaign

-1. Maintain consistent branding
+1. Maintain consistent branding.

 Your campaigns don’t necessarily need to have the exact same branding as your organization, but the branding of the campaign should be consistent across all platforms.
-This means your Wordpress site should have the same logos and typography as your emails, which should have the same color scheme as your donation forms and the graphics you share on social media.
-This kind of consistency ensures that the campaign is easily recognizable, which means supporters will be more likely to trust it.
+This means your WordPress site should have the same logos and typography as your emails, which should have the same color scheme as your donation forms and the graphics you share on social media.

-2. Use a multi-channel marketing approach
+2. Use a multi-channel marketing approach.

 Overstimulation is a real thing.
-To avoid it, most people get pretty picky about the channels they pay attention to.
-Some people never check the mailbox, but scan Facebook daily.
-Others may filter their email inbox to only allow work-related messages, but relax over a pile of snail mail.
-This means if you are only using one marketing channel there could be a whole lot of supporters that will never see your message!
-To be really effective, your campaigns should incorporate as many of these channels as possible:
+To avoid it, most people are pretty picky about the channels they pay attention to.
+Some people hardly check the mailbox, but scan Facebook daily.
+Others may filter their email inbox to only allow work-related messages, but relax when it comes to snail mail.

 • Website